 Union is special, if only for the reason that in the club itself, no one considers themselves special.
 Others have changed.
 Union is not.
-As a result, one of the smallest clubs in the Bundesliga has not only preserved a unique culture, but also excelled.
+As a result, one of the smallest clubs or club in Germany in the Bundesliga has not only preserved a unique culture, but also excelled.

 Who will win Bundesliga this year?
 How about Bayern or Borussia Dortmund?
 You can register on 22Bet website, get your 22Bet Best Deposit Bonus and make your bets on this and other leagues during the season.

 First, in 2019, the Ironmen entered the Bundesliga for the first time.
-Then they settled in the top half of the standings.
+Then they settled in the top half of the standings from club in Germany.
 Now they are in European competition.
 Now they are the main ones in Berlin.

 Many fans did not even have time to adapt to these new realities.
 For them, the team is still eternal outsiders.
 When the Berlin Wall appeared in 1961, Union became an opposition club against the establishment.
 All others were either the army or the secret police.
 But Union belonged to the workers.
 When they punched the penalty, in the stands, they say, songs with the words “tear down the wall” were often heard.
 This irreconcilable culture has not gone anywhere, and the team still cares more about status among the fans, rather than financial profit.